Sensation Award Winners

 Mr. Lindsay became a Westminster member in 1959 and served as president from 1969-1972.
-He served as vice president four times, as vice chairman of the show committee, and as chief ring steward for many years.
-He was also a trustee of Westminster Kennel Foundation, which he helped to create.
+He served as vice president four times, vice chairman of the show committee, and chief ring steward for many years.
+He was also a trustee of the Westminster Kennel Foundation, which he helped to establish.

-Mr. Lindsay and his wife Nancy were quite active in the dog show world, breeding and showing Basset Hounds and Bloodhounds out of their Lime Tree Kennels in Syosset, New York, for many years.
+For many years, Mr. Lindsay and his wife Nancy were quite active in the dog show world, breeding and showing Basset Hounds and Bloodhounds out of their Lime Tree Kennels in Syosset, New York.
 He was a past president and AKC Delegate for the American Bloodhound Club, past president of the Long Island Kennel Club, and past treasurer of the ASPCA.

 2019 - Seán W. McCarthy